danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 There's another way to think of the resolution of a Promise: as a flow-control mechanism -- a temporal this-then-that -- for two or more steps in an asynchronous task

 Let's imagine calling a function `foo(..)` to perform some task.
-We dont know about any of its details, nor do we care.
+We don't know about any of its details, nor do we care.
 It may complete right away, or take a while

 We just simply need to know when `foo(..)` finishes so that we can move on to our next task.
 We did like a way to be notified of `foo(..)` completion so that we can continue